 A case - to house your modules.
 Ready made or custom built 19" rack flightcases are the easiest to use.

-This is the bare minimum really and will give you a synth somewhat like a SH-101.
+This is the bare minimum really and will give you a synth somewhat like a SH-101 but with more flexibility.

-Flightcase Warehouse in the UK can supply 19" rack (ie. 10U wide) flightcases for a very good price.
-I recommend their custom service if you need a shallower case or backless case.
+Flightcase Warehouse in the UK can supply 19" rack sleeves and flightcases for a very good price.
+I recommend their bespoke service if you need a shallower case or backless case.

-To mount standard Oakley modules into a 19" rack you will need a pair of either Krisp1's 5U mounting rails, or Synthcube's MOTM 19A rack mounting rails, for every 5U of height.
+To mount standard Oakley MOTM format modules into a 19" rack you will need a pair of either All Metal Part's AMP31002 or Synthcube's MOTM 19A rack mounting rails, for every 5U of height.

 What order should I build the modules?